populationgenomics/talos/README.md

 2. `hp.obo` from https://hpo.jax.org/data/ontology
 3. `phenio.db.gz` from https://data.monarchinitiative.org/monarch-kg/latest/phenio.db.gz

-These are expected in the [large_files](large_files) directory at the root of this repository.
+The input files are expected in the [large_files](large_files) directory at the root of this repository.
+For the AlphaMissense, MANE, and Ensembl GFF file, the annotation workflow procesess the raw data into a format expected in the workflow.
+This only needs to be done once, and subsequent runs of the workflow will detect and reuse the prior outputs.
+All nextflow configuration parameters can be overridden at runtime - to supply an alternate location for the 'large_files' directory use `--large_files XXX` as a CLI parameter when starting the workflow.
+To alter the output location for the processed annotation files, alter the `--processed_annotations YYY` parameter.

-Once these files are downloaded, and a Docker file is built from the root of this repository, you can run the workflows
+Once these files are downloaded, and a Docker file is built from the root of this repository, you can run the workflows with:
-with:

 ```commandline
 nextflow -c nextflow/annotation.config run nextflow/annotation.nf